Non-singular "Gauss'' black hole from non-locality: Conclusions and outlook

 \section{Conclusions and outlook}

-In this essay we have constructed a non-singular ``Gauss'' black hole from the principle of a non-local regulator that ``cuts out'' a piece of spacetime with radii less than the non-local regularization scale.
-The presented geometry has several interesting features: first and foremost it has no inner horizon despite having a de\,Sitter core.
-In that sense it is a concrete realization of a loop hole in Frolov's theorem that non-singular \emph{rational} de\,Sitter black holes must have an inner horizon \cite{Frolov:2016pav}, since the Gauss black hole does not have a rational $r$-dependence.
-Second, its deviation from the Einstein vacuum decreases exponentially fast.
-And third, perhaps most interestingly, it seemingly relates the absence of an inner horizon to the non-polynomial form of the graviton propagator.
+We have proposed a non-singular ``Gauss'' black hole from the principle of a non-local regulator that ``cuts out'' a piece of spacetime with radii less than the non-local regularization scale, providing a mechanism for the procedure described e.g.\ by Klinkhamer \cite{Klinkhamer:2013vva}.
+The presented geometry has several interesting features: first, it has no inner horizon.
+Second, its deviation from the Schwarzschild vacuum decreases exponentially fast, which---similar to the Dymnikova black hole \cite{Dymnikova:1992ux}---makes it a rather good approximative vacuum solution, and its effective energy-momentum tensor demonstrably violates the null energy condition.
+And third, perhaps most interestingly, it provides a mechanism to arrive at a regular spacetime.
 However, this model does not satisfy the limiting curvature condition, thereby placing a constraint of $\ell \gtrsim 10^{-22}\,\text{m}$ on the scale of non-locality, when applied to astrophysical black holes.
-It remains to be seen if and how this condition can be studied further.
+Its thermodynamics resembles that of other regular black holes, with the interesting difference that at the critical mass $M_0$, below which the horizon ceases to exist, the horizon radius also approaches zero.
+The fact that the Gauss black hole becomes arbitrarily small at finite mass may have interesting applications in quantum gravity phenomenology.